View Document Text

 Certain U.S. Bank employees known as referral only registered representatives (RORR) who possess active

-securities licenses with USBI receive referral compensation with respect to their referrals of new clients to USBA
+securities licenses with USBA receive referral compensation with respect to their referrals of new clients to

 Compensation for Client Referrals to USBI